w3f/Grants-Program/applications/edgecloud.md

 ## Development Status :open_book:

-We initially developed a Rust WebSocket client with a low-key profile, ensuring a seamless connection with our blockchain through off-chain workers.
-Additionally, we created a proof of concept based on this client.
-Our initial plan was to proceed with this development.
-However, based on the recommendation from the W3F grants team during our [previous application](https://github.com/w3f/Grants-Program/pull/1933) to eliminate centralized entities from our architecture and establish a fully decentralized system from the ground up, we embarked on several research iterations.
+We completed development of an on-chain task verification system under CyberDock as a part of our previous grant application, it contained four parts - Substrate pallets, Oracle implementation, Front end app and k3s worker configuration.
+While task verification made more sense for batch files, we also developed log streaming to provide work proofs for continously running applications.

-Through this process, we identified the potential of using connected clusters than indivdual instances for better management efficiency, We are currently building an on chain work verifcation system.
-Our team will shift focus to building custom pallets outlined in the technical architecture to steer our way through to become a parachain on Kusama and eventually on Polkadot.
+Through this process, we identified the potential of using connected clusters than indivdual instances for better management efficiency, We are currently building an on chain task distribution system.
+Our team will shift focus to building custom pallets outlined in the technical architecture to steer our way through to become a parachain on Polkadot.

-As part of our transition, we are migrating from WebSockets to utilizing Libp2p as the core connection protocol.
-Furthermore, Subxt will serve as the standard communication protocol facilitating interaction between the Substrate chain and the off-chain domain.
-This strategic shift aligns with our commitment to adopting decentralized principles and enhancing the robustness of our system architecture.
+We are also working concurrently on integrations with Peaq Network (DID pallet) and [Flostream](https://flo.stream/) (for a decentralized storage product called CyStore).
+Additionally, we have garnered interest from Peaq to open an HRMP channel for XCM interactions between our chains once we are live

 We have created a UX demo for a potential user and the development for this grant will look very similar to this [Cyborg Network UX demo](https://drive.google.com/file/d/1zrN4TRMDd5ON2xH9F00upcyK-3ofwV4r/view?usp=drivesdk)

 ## Development Roadmap :nut_and_bolt: